mystilleef/initbun/README.md

 # Template for a bun project

-This repository scaffolds a template project for `Bun`.
+This repository scaffolds a template project for a `Bun` project.

 ## Usage